chromaui/chromatic-docs/open-source.md

 # Open source sponsorships

-Do you have an open source component library or design system?
-Great news!
-Chromatic sponsors open source component libraries with free usage.
+Chromatic sponsors open source component libraries and design systems with free usage.
+As open source maintainers ourselves, we know how tough it can be to get professional tools that'll help your project grow.

-Chromatic fully supports the open source workflow.
-It mirrors repository permissions for maintainers while allowing read-only access to viewers.

-See if your project qualifies by writing to us via the in-app chat.
+Chromatic supports the open source workflow out of the box.
+We mirrors repository permissions for maintainers while allowing read-only access to viewers.
+See if your project qualifies by writing to us via in-app chat (you may have to [login](https://www.chromatic.com/start) first).